SrishtiSinha2003/ZOOM-Video-Call/README.md

 - Material UI: Provides the pre-built, customizable UI components used throughout the application to maintain a consistent and responsive design.
 - CSS: Custom CSS styles are applied to handle specific design aspects, with a focus on making the interface user-friendly and responsive on both desktop and mobile devices.

+ # Backend
+- Node.js: Node.js serves as the runtime environment for building the server-side application.
+It enables the creation of scalable and fast backend APIs to handle requests from the client.
+- Express.js: Express is the framework used for building the backend server, providing routes and middleware for efficient request/response handling.
+- Socket.io: Used for real-time communication between clients, enabling instant data transfer for features like messaging and call notifications.
+- WebRTC: Powers the peer-to-peer video/audio communication capabilities.
+WebRTC is an open-source project that provides APIs to allow real-time media exchange directly between browsers.
+- Axios: Axios is used to handle HTTP requests between the frontend and backend.
+It simplifies API calls to the server for tasks like fetching user data, creating new rooms, and updating the call history.

 ## Installation

 1. Clone the repository: